-Supporting the Postgraduate Learner in the Medical Workplace offers you an in-depth exploration of educational supervision in the medical workplace.
-The module will introduce and raise your awareness of key concepts involved in mentoring, coaching and supervision, drawing on theory, practice, and the broader scholarly literature.
-You will explore assessing learning needs, learning agreements and learning objectives, and supervising and supporting trainees in difficulty.
-The module also covers evaluation assessment and appraisal principles before concluding with an introduction to careers support, mentoring and coaching, Annual Review of Competence Progression (ARCP) principles and quality management.
-Assessment for learning and the use of feedback to support learning will also be considered.
+Supporting the Postgraduate Learner in the Medical Workplace offers you an in-depth exploration of the role and remit of the Educational Supervisor in the medical workplace.
+The module will introduce and raise your awareness of key concepts involved in educational supervision, drawing on theory, practice and broader scholarly literature.
+You will explore the assessment of learning needs, learning agreements and learning objectives, appraisal, report writing, the Annual Review of Competence Progression (ARCP) cycle, and assessment for learning and feedback.
+The module also covers supervising and supporting diverse trainees, such as those in difficulty.

 You will study the following additional module on the Technology Enhanced Learning Pathway: